 - An annual income tax return will need to be completed.
 This may incur additional costs if you outsource this to a professional.

 - Inviting a stranger into your personal living situation may not be for everyone.

 In summary, depending on your situation the Rent-a-Room scheme may be a way to help pay down your mortgage or even build up a cash pile for buying a second property in a tax-efficient manner.

 For example, if you own a 3-bed house and rent out 2 rooms at €500 a month each, this would net you €12k a year under this scheme.

 If we then compare this to someone who decided to buy a second property to let out.
 If they let out the whole property for €1,500 p/m (after expenses) this would amount to €18k per year.
 When they then deduct the potential tax of 52% they are left with €8,640.

 But before you do this make sure you meet all of the requirements to be eligible for the Rent-A-Room relief.

-This post is for educational purposes only and should not be treated as financial advice.
+This blog post is for informational and educational purposes only and should no be construed as financial advice.